 Why is it called karahi?

-Karahi or ‘kadai’ derives its name from the wok-like pan it cooks in.
+The name karahi or ‘kadai’ comes from the wok-like pan it cooks in.
 While the dish gets its name from the pan, karahi is better known for bite-size cuts of lamb or goat simmering in a richly spiced tomato gravy.

-If you prefer a spicier dish, you can chop the chilies before adding them or increase the amount of Kashmiri chili powder.
+Although this goat karahi recipe looks spicy, it’s pretty mild.
+However, it has an intense flavor from all of the traditional spices.
+If you prefer a spicier dish, chop the chiles before adding them or increase the amount of Kashmiri chili powder.

 Karahi Gosht